paris-saclay-cds/ramp-board/doc/contribute.rst

 Install for development
 -----------------------
-To install RAMP please fallow :ref:`install guideline <install>` making sure that you are using ``make inplace`` option.
+To install RAMP please follow :ref:`install guideline <install>` making sure that you are using ``make inplace`` option.

 Prepare database engine